Will the arguments of the wingnuts ever evolve?

 A quick Google will fill anyone one in on what Darwin was actually talking about when he used the term "races" in that title.
 In Darwin's time naturalists used the term "race" to refer to distinct populations within a species, not necessarily human races.
 Muehlenberg hopes his readers will read this title out of its scientific (and historical) context and conclude that The Origin of Species is some kind of race-hate manual.
 More on this common misrepresentation here.

-article by Peter Quinn, which is really a quote mining operation similar to that carried out by Dembski & Co.
+The article continues with heavy quotation from an article by Peter Quinn, which is really a quote mining operation similar to that carried out by Dembski & Co.
 All Muehlenberg and Quinn can prove is that my contemporary standards Charles Darwin had some racist comments and ideas.
 Mark Isaak responds to this common creationist charge at TalkOrigins:

 Virtually all Englishmen in Darwin's time viewed blacks as culturally and intellectually inferior to Europeans.
 Some men of that time (such as Louis Agassiz, a staunch creationist) went so far as to say they were a different species.
 Charles Darwin was a product of his times and no doubt viewed non-Europeans as inferior in ways, but he was far more liberal than most: He vehemently opposed slavery (Darwin 1913, especially chap.
 21), and he contributed to missionary work to better the condition of the native Tierra del Fuegans.
 He treated people of all races with compassion.